Puerto Aysén

 Puerto Aysén is a city of Chile located in the Aysén del General Carlos Ibáñez del Campo Region, 4 km above the head of Aisén Fjord in the country's extreme south.
 Puerto Aisén, which is the capital city of both the Aysén Province and the commune of Aisén is located 65 km from the Regional Capital of Coyhaique, and 15 km from the port of Puerto Chacabuco, main entry point to Puerto Aisén by sea.
 The main tourist attraction is Lagoon San Rafael.

 Originally settled around 1914, it was officially recognized as a city on January 28, 1928.
-It numbers around 17,000 inhabitants.
+It numbers around 27,644 inhabitants (as of the 2017 census).

 Economy

 Fisheries and tourism are the main economic activities.
 The port of Chacabuco serves passenger ferries but also cargo traffic: fuel and other necessities are imported while live cattle and other agricultural produce are exported.
 The city is surrounded by several power plants, both hydro- and thermal powered.